Rotary Club of Las Cruces History

 History of the Las Cruces Rotary Club

-This history is from a pamphlet commissioned by the Rotary Club of Las Cruces in 1989 and written by Jennifer L. Holberg.
+This history is from a pamphlet commissioned by the Rotary Club of Las Cruces in 1989.
+It was written by Jennifer L. Holberg, who was an NMSU undergraduate at the time.

 Nine years after the establishment of the El Paso Rotary Club, twenty-five prominent Las Cruces businessmen and professionals gathered to begin the Rotary Club of Las Cruces.
 On Thursday, 25 October 1923, U. S. Senator Holm Bursom spoke before them at a banquet hosted by the Chamber of Commerce, with District Governor Allie Martin, El Paso Rotary Club President Croom, and twenty-four El Paso Rotarians also in attendance.
 H. L. Kent, president of New Mexico A&M, R. E. McBride, a doctor, and H. J. “Legs” Reemtsma, a minister, were appointed as officers pro tem.
 By 29 November 1923, the club held its organizational meeting where they pledged “active aid in the Chamber of Commerce budget drive and in their programs for the coming year.”
 Finally, on 24 February 1924, the club received its charter.
 On this date the club combined charter night festivities with the first ladies’ night.
 The members and their wives gathered at the Temple of Agriculture, located on Griggs Avenue, and were presented with Charter No. 1569 by District Governor Allie Martin.
 The feature of the evening was entertainment provided by Rotary Chorus members Reemtsma, Reiter, Phenicie, Stablein, Bright and Goddard, accompanied by George Clark.